BlueColorsin/love2d-test-3/README.md

 ### Animation System
 > very rudimentary and basic, being based off of flixel's fuck ass system
 > here's some sample code so you can get a grip on how this works
+> it also works with rotation now!
 > ```lua
 >test = sprite:new(0, 0, love.graphics.newImage("BOYFRIEND.png")) ---@type sprite
 >test:loadFrames("BOYFRIEND.lua")